 4. Admitting your mistakes strengthens your relationships.
 Asking for and receiving forgiveness is an important part of true, lasting relationships.
-Being willing to let others help you develops community, instead of trying to do everything yourself.
+Being willing to let others help you develop community, instead of trying to do everything yourself.
 Sometimes people won’t know how to help unless you ask.

 5. Overlooking shortcomings shows your family that they are more important than things or agendas.
-I like how it’s ok to break a glass, or to have extra laundry because of spills and stains.
+I like how it’s okay to break a glass or to have extra laundry because of spills and stains.
 When my child runs to me, I want to scoop her up and hug her, not stop to ask “what’s that on your shirt?”
 I like when she wants to help me wash dishes, even though it takes twice as long and I end up soaked in soapy water.

 6. Mistakes give you something to laugh about later.
 My husband loves to tease me about all the times I’ve set food on fire while cooking.
 I like to remind him about the time he stuffed so much cilantro into the disposal that it erupted, and he had to go after it with a plunger.
 We both laugh about when he drove away with a cup of coffee sitting on top of the car.